wasiahmad/AVATAR/README.md

 ## Benchmarks

-- We evaluate program and function translation accuracy in terms of BLEU, Syntax Match (SM), Dataflow Match (DM), CodeBLEU (CB), Exact Match (EM).
-- We also perform execution based evaluation of program and function translation.
+- We perform n-gram and execution based evaluation of program and function translation.
 - We report the model performances in this [spreadsheet](https://docs.google.com/spreadsheets/d/12aFLXDrR3nTXCI_GmG8qqoMKmdSsWkxECKTleQkq5ZU/edit#gid=0).
-- For function translation error analysis, we categorize the errors into Compilation and Runtime errors.
-Check details [here](https://github.com/wasiahmad/AVATAR/blob/main/evaluation/classify_errors.py).
+- For function translation error analysis, we categorize the errors, see details [here](https://github.com/wasiahmad/AVATAR/blob/main/evaluation/classify_errors.py).

 ## License